Liuan Guapian Tea (Liu An Gua Pian)

 Sophisticated Making Process

 She is a late harvest variety.
-Tea leaves plucking begins only "After Rain" in late April for ten days.
+Tea leaves are plucked in late April (during the "After Rain") for ten days.

 The making process - the most unique and sophisticated of any Chinese green tea - combines the best of tippy green tea, big tea bush and scented tea.